-Department Overview: The purpose of Allied Health and Safety Education (AHSE) is to create a learning environment to support a variety of educational, personal enrichment, and career development goals in the field of health and safety.
+Department Overview: The purpose of Allied Health & Safety Education (AHSE) is to create a learning environment to support a variety of educational, personal enrichment, and career development goals in the field of health and safety.
 The clientele served by AHSE comprise a wide age group at a variety of educational levels and differing learning outcomes that range from obtaining and maintaining job skills, training for new careers, and personal growth.

-Degrees: The Allied Health and Safety Education department provides a wide variety of public and health education programs which include: First Aid, Emergency Medical Technician (EMT), CPR for Healthcare Providers, Nursing Assistant, Phlebotomy, Medical Assisting, Spanish Medical Interpreter, Fire Science, and distance learning program partnerships in Medical Laboratory Technology (Wenatchee Valley College).
+Degrees: The Allied Health & Safety Education department provides a wide variety of public and health education programs which include: Emergency Medical Technician (EMT), First Aid, CPR for Healthcare Providers, Nursing Assistant, Phlebotomy, Medical Assisting, Spanish Medical Interpreter, Fire Science - certificate and AAS degree, Patient Navigator and a distance learning program partnership in Medical Laboratory Technology (Wenatchee Valley College).

 The Nursing Assistant program provides training in basic nursing care under state and federal guidelines.
-The Phlebotomy Technician course is offered during fall and spring quarters on the Walla Walla campus and winter quarter on the Clarkston campus.
-The following is a list of courses offered to help students obtain necessary requirements for state certification and/or provide enrichment for increased information: Nursing Assistant Training Program, Nurse Delegation, Phlebotomy, AIDS Education, AIDS/Blood Borne Pathogens Training, OTEP Training, First Aid, First Aid Recertification, and CPR (Heartsaver and Healthcare Provider), and CPR Instructor Certification and Recertification.
+The Phlebotomy Technician course is offered during spring quarter on the Walla Walla campus and winter quarter on the Clarkston campus.
+The following is a list of courses offered to help students obtain necessary requirements for state certification and/or provide enrichment for increased information: Nursing Assistant Review, Nurse Delegation, Phlebotomy, HIV/AIDS Education, OTEP Training, First Aid, and CPR (Heartsaver and Healthcare Provider).

-The Allied Health and Safety Education Department also offer a variety of Healthcare Education opportunities for both students and providers to include: Pharmacology, Healthy Lifestyles, Basic Arrhythmias, 12 Lead ECG, Physical Assessment, Patient Navigation, and continuing education conferences.
+The Allied Health & Safety Education Department also offers a variety of Healthcare Education opportunities for both students and providers to include: Pharmacology, Spanish for the Medical Experience, Transcultural Competency for Health Professionals, Medical Vocabulary, Survey of Healthcare Careers, Bilingual Spanish/English in the Workplace, Success Strategies for Healthcare Education, Suicide Prevention for Healthcare Providers, Physical Assessment, Patient Navigation, and continuing education conferences.
 These courses are offered as needed to our community of interest and student body.

-Industry Description: Because of the growing population and increased aging sector of our country, there is a demand for trained workers in a variety of health related occupations.
-The health care industry is experiencing shortages of qualified, competent healthcare workers.
+Industry Description: Because of the growing population and increased aging sector of our country, there is a demand for trained workers in a variety of health-related occupations.
+The healthcare industry is experiencing shortages of qualified, competent healthcare workers.
 Health service jobs represent the fastest growth categories in the State of Washington.

 Entrance Requirements: Most courses require a high school diploma or GED®, and in some cases require an advanced level of certification or registration.
-Some areas do not require high school diploma or GED® but have basic requirements such as reading, writing, and language proficiency requirements.
+Some do not require high school diploma or GED® but have basic requirements such as reading, writing, and language proficiency requirements.

-Other Information: Funding is sometimes available through various agencies for the Nursing Assistant course.
+Other Information: Funding is sometimes available through various agencies for these programs.

-Allied Health and Safety Education includes the following departments: Cardio Pulmonary Resuscitation (CPR), Fire Science (FCA), Health Occupations (HO), Industrial First Aid (IFA), and Medical Assisting (MEDA).
+Allied Health & Safety Education includes the following departments:

+Cardio Pulmonary Resuscitation (CPR), Fire Science (FCA), Health Occupations (HO), Industrial First Aid (IFA), and Medical Assisting (MEDA).
 Please see specific program sections for certificate information.